 - Citrus rinds have more oil in them than juice, so they actually add more flavor than juice to recipes.

-- You need to be careful to add it lightly because too much orange zest can make your recipe bitter.
+- You need to be careful to add it lightly because too much can make your recipe bitter.

 - Usually, 1/2 to 1 teaspoon is enough.
 Start with that and add more if you want more flavor.

-- Add the zest last to most recipes, especially frostings.
+- Add last to most recipes, especially frostings.